StanJulia/Stan.jl/README.md

 The two most important features introduced in version 0.0.4 are:

 1. Using Mamba to display and diagnose simulation results.
-2. The ability to select which variables to extract form Stan's output .csv file.
+2. The ability to select which variables to extract form Stan's output .csv file(s).

 ### Version 0.0.3